stuntrally/stuntrally3/docs/Objects.md

 File name here isn't needed, `.mesh` file will be named like mesh(es) in Blender.

 It can take few seconds.
-If succesfull, you will find .mesh file(s) in the selected folder
+If successful, you will find .mesh file(s) in the selected folder

 **Copy the binary** `.mesh` into the `objects/` or similar folder in SR3 `data/models`.